 Can I contract COVID-19 after I’m vaccinated?

-Even if you received the vaccine, it is still possible to be infected with COVID-19 since no vaccine is 100% effective.
-In addition, it typically takes a few weeks for the body to build immunity after vaccination.
-That means it is possible a person could contract COVID-19 shortly after vaccination and get sick.
-This is because the vaccine has not had enough time to provide protection.
+It’s important to keep in mind that it typically takes a few weeks for the body to build immunity after vaccination.
+That means it is possible a person could contract COVID-19 shortly after vaccination and get sick because the vaccine has not had enough time to provide protection.

 If I’ve had COVID-19 in the past and recovered, do I still need to get vaccinated?

 Yes.
 Due to the severe health risks associated with COVID-19 and the fact that reinfection with COVID-19 is possible, you should be vaccinated regardless of whether you already had a COVID-19 infection.
 If you were treated for COVID-19 with intravenous monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID vaccine.
 Otherwise, you can receive a vaccine (either a first or second dose) after you have completed your isolation period.
 Talk to your doctor if you are unsure what treatment you received or if you have more questions about getting a vaccine.
 Experts do not yet know how long someone is protected from getting sick again after recovering from COVID-19.
 Note: Some healthcare organizations may prioritize for vaccination those who have not had a previous infection in the prior 90 days.